Frequently Asked Questions

 Will an intern’s living expenses be covered during the internship?

-No, there are no funds available to help with living expenses in the counties.
-However, some counties may be able to make local arrangements.
+No, there are no funds available to help with living expenses.
+However, some county Extension centers may be able advise on affordable local housing options.